 The Multi-state Essay Examination (MEE) is a collection of 30-minute essay questions and is administered by participating jurisdictions on the Tuesday before the last Wednesday in February and July of each year.
 The MEE has traditionally offered seven questions per examination, with most jurisdictions selecting six questions from the seven.
-For the July 2007 MEE, new test specifications are being introduced and the number of questions available to jurisdictions will be increased to nine.
-Areas of law that may be covered on the July 2007 MEE include the following: Business Associations (Agency and Partnership; Corporations and Limited Liability Companies), Conflict of Laws, Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Family Law,
+Areas of law that may be covered on the MEE include the following: Business Associations (Agency and Partnership; Corporations and Limited Liability Companies), Conflict of Laws, Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Family Law, Federal Civil Procedure, Real Property, Torts, Trusts and Estates (Decedents' Estates; Trusts and Future Interests), and Uniform Commercial Code

-Federal Civil Procedure, Real Property, Torts, Trusts and Estates (Decedents' Estates; Trusts and Future Interests), and Uniform Commercial Code (Commercial Paper (Negotiable Instruments); Secured Transactions).
+(Commercial Paper (Negotiable Instruments); Secured Transactions).
 Some questions may include issues in more than one area of law.

-The Multi-state Bar Examination (MBE) is a six-hour, two-hundred question multiple-choice examination covering contracts, torts, constitutional law, criminal law, evidence, and real property.
+The Multi-state Bar Examination (MBE) is a six-hour, two-hundred question multiplechoice examination covering contracts, torts, constitutional law, criminal law, evidence, and real property.